 Directions

 1Add the potatoes to a large pot and cover with 1 ½ inches of water.
-Season with salt — use one teaspoon for every quart of water.
+Season with salt (use one teaspoon for every quart of water).

 2Bring the water to a boil, then reduce to a simmer (boiling the potatoes can cause them to hit one another and break apart).
-Cook 15 to 20 minutes or until easily pierced with a fork.
+Cook for 15 to 20 minutes or until easily pierced with a fork.

 3Meanwhile, set up an ice bath.
 Add cold water to a medium bowl filled with ice.
 Drain the potatoes and then place them into the ice bath.